Star – Orion South Diamond Project High Value Stones

 During 2018, the Saskatchewan Ministry of Environment (“Ministry”) approved the Corporation’s Star - Orion South Diamond Project (“the Project”) under The Environmental Assessment Act (see News Release dated October 25, 2018).
 The Ministry indicated that they have conducted a thorough environmental assessment for the Project, including a detailed environmental impact statement, and carried out in-depth consultation prior to the decision to approve the Project.
 This included fulfilling the Province’s duty to consult with local First Nations and Métis communities.
 The Canadian Environment Assessment Agency previously announced a positive federal Environmental Assessment Decision for the Project (see News Release dated December 3, 2014).

-During 2018, Star Diamond Corp. announced the positive results of the independent Preliminary Economic Assessment (“PEA”) on the Star and Orion South Kimberlites, on mineral dispositions held 100% by Star Diamond Corp. (see Star Diamond Corp.
-News Release dated April 16, 2018 and Technical Report dated May 30, 2018).
-The PEA estimates that 66 million carats of diamonds could be recovered in a surface mine over a 38-year Project life, with a Net Present Value (“NPV”) (7%) of $2.0 billion after tax, an Internal Rate of Return (“IRR”) of 19% and an after-tax payback period of 3.4 years after the commencement of diamond production.
+During 2018, Star Diamond Corporation announced the positive results of the independent Preliminary Economic Assessment (“PEA”) on the Star and Orion South Kimberlites (see Star Diamond Corporation News Release dated April 16, 2018 and Technical Report dated May 30, 2018).
+The PEA estimated that 66 million carats of diamonds could be recovered in a surface mine over a 38-year Project life, with a Net Present Value (“NPV”) (7%) of $2.0 billion after tax, an Internal Rate of Return (“IRR”) of 19% and an after-tax payback period of 3.4 years after the commencement of diamond production.

 The PEA was led by independent mining, processing and design consultants, with support from the Star Diamond technical team.
 The principal consultants include: SGS Canada Inc. - Geostat (“SGS”); DRA Americas Inc. (“DRA”) and ENGCOMP Engineering and Computing Professionals Inc. (“ENGCOMP”).
 A number of other independent consulting firms and potential vendors also provided their study results to Star Diamond for use in developing the PEA.
 All currency amounts are quoted in Canadian Dollars, unless otherwise stated.